Kolvinn/IVR_GUI_New/README.md

 Download and install node.js

+pull this repo

-cd into cloned folder - 'npm i' to install packages
+cd into cloned folder and run 'npm i' to install packages

 Open another terminal and cd into src.
 Run 'node server.js' to start running the node js backend server.
 You should get "listening on port 8080" if it's working.